Create a Website Account - Manage notification subscriptions, save form progress and more.

 Any person who installs, has installed, operates, maintains, or owns any alarm system designed to summon the police, fire, or other municipal agency to your location in response to any type of alarm signal must register.

 Read the Mercer County Curbside Recycling Information Single Stream Recycling (PDF) to see what materials are accepted or not accepted.

 Yellow recycling buckets are available at the Department of Public Works located at 27 N Harrison Street (behind the firehouse).
 Buckets are available Monday through Friday from 8 am to 2:30 pm.
 Buckets are free and residents can take up to 4.

-To dispose of broken buckets, use them for your weekly trash collection but mark the top "TRASH, TAKE ALL" Please do not bring broken buckets to Public Works.
+To dispose of broken buckets, please submit a Bulk Pickup Request and follow the instructions provided.
+Please do not bring broken buckets to Public Works.

 Visit the Recycling Information Center for more information about recycling a variety of items.
 Also, Princeton hosts a household recycling and shredding event in the spring and fall where white goods, among many other things, are accepted.

 With a reservation, mattresses can be disposed of as bulk items.
 They must be wrapped in plastic before being placed at the curb.
 See more information on disposing and recycling of mattresses.

 No - the Arborist is responsible only for the planting, care, and control of trees and shrubs upon and in the streets, highways, public places, public right-of-ways, and parks of the Municipality.
 The New Jersey Board of Tree Experts provides a search option of Arboricultural companies (tree services) whose operators have Tree Expert and Tree Care Operator Licenses.
 Any person engaging in tree pruning, removal, and/or repair in the Municipality can provide “Tree Care Services” in New Jersey only if registered with the New Jersey Board of Tree Experts.